Spasmo: Plot

+Barbara and Luca arrive to make sure that 'Christian' is dead.
+As they leave, Christian follows them back to his family's factory run by his brother Fritz.
+He listens in on their conversation, confirming Tatum's statements.
+Barbara, in love with Christian, admonishes them for murdering 'Christian' and for lying about wanting to "cure" Christian.
+Christian returns to Xenia's place to explain everything and calls his brother.

+Meanwhile, Fritz has investigated the car crash and figures out that it is not Christian's body in the wreckage.
+He indulges in a series of old family movies at his factory, revealing that Christian had schizophrenia due to his father's hereditary lunacy.
+Christian remembers that Clorinda was his nurse at the psychiatric hospital and that Malcolm was the doctor.

+At the motel, Christian interrupts Barbara, who is planning a getaway with Luca.
+While the pair lovingly make up, Christian sees Clorinda's face, his ex-girlfriend and the random woman who picked him up for prostitution earlier as he strangles Barbara.
+He runs off, and Alex discovers her corpse.
+In the woods, Christian tearfully begs Alex to shoot him, to which he does.
+As he bleeds out, he makes his way back to the beach where he originally found Barbara, and dies.

 Fritz wanders home, and makes his way to a closet full of lingerie-clad mannequins, all with puncture marks and other disfigurements.
-As he slowly makes his way to a particular mannequin, we hear the voice-over again telling us that the insanity is hereditary, as he repeatedly stabs the mannequin, releasing his own pent up rage and insanity.
+As he slowly makes his way to a particular mannequin, he repeatedly stabs it, releasing his pent-up rage and insanity.

 Production

 Director Umberto Lenzi declared that he had taken the project from Lucio Fulci and had to re-work it drastically.
 Lenzi stated he received the script from the producer written by Pino Boller, who Lenzi described as "a friend of the producer who just couldn't write.
 When they gave me the script, I had to re-write almost everything."
 Lenzi said he had to implement things that would interest an audience, such as the life sized dolls in the film.
 Lenzi later claimed that the film "was only saved thanks to my direction [...] without me it would have been worthless."

 The film was shot near Orbetello, Tuscany.